+35725368683

 Step 1.
 Due diligence

-After selecting a property to buy, it is imperative that the lawyer performs a due diligence check for the property, which mainly involves the following:
+After selecting a property to buy, it is imperative to appoint a property lawyer in Cyprus who will perform a due diligence check for the property, which mainly involves the following:

-• Confirming with the Land Registry office if there are any mortgages or burdens on the property.
-If there are, the lawyer arranges for the so-called waiver, which is a critical document that makes your sales contract prevail over any existing seller liabilities to the bank concerning the property.
+• Confirm with the Land Registry office (land registry search) whether the property has any mortgages or burdens.
+If there are, the lawyer arranges for the so-called waiver, a critical document that makes your sales contract prevail over any existing seller liabilities to the bank concerning the property.

 • Negotiate the payment terms.

-• In the case of a property under construction, all the necessary planning and building permits have been obtained to ensure architecture plans & specifications are attached to the contract.
+• In the case of a property under construction, all the necessary planning and building permits have been obtained to ensure that the architecture plans and specifications are attached to the contract.

-• In the case of a land purchase, verify the building Zones (how many square meters you can build on) and that the intended use of any planned buildings is permitted.
-And to verify that utilities can be connected to the property.
+• In the case of a land purchase, verify the building zones (how many square meters you can build on) and ensure that the intended use of any planned buildings is permitted.
+And verify that utilities can be connected to the property.

 Step 2.
 Reservation deposit & Agreement

-• Reservation deposits vary depending on the property's price and usually are 1-2% of the purchasing price.
+• Reservation deposits vary depending on the property's price but are usually 1-2% of the purchasing price.

 Step 3.
 Contract of sale